Moqeet-N/airpodsPage/README.md

 # airpodsPage
- Marketing Page for the AirPods using HTML, CSS and Javascript
+Simple Marketing page for the AirPods using HTML, CSS and Javascript.

+Hosted version of website can be found at: https://moqeet-n.github.io/airpodsPage/